KhronosGroup/glTF/specification/2.0/README.md

 3. `cd specification/2.0`
 4. `make Specification.html Specification.pdf`

-This should build the HTML and PDF versions of the documentation, including any changes from the current git branch.
+This should build the HTML and PDF versions of the specification, including any changes from the current git branch.

 ## Publishing